 - A victim believes that hiring an attorney can wait until the victim has recovered from his or her injuries.
 However, in many cases the victim will still be recovering from his or her injuries when it comes time to file a car crash lawsuit.
 Oklahoma only gives injury victims two years within which to file a lawsuit seeking compensation.
 If one waits too long, it becomes impossible to retain an attorney who can file the claim in time.

 Get a Free Consultation From a Car Accident Lawyer

 Car accidents can have devastating consequences that include severe injuries, physical and emotional trauma, and financial stress.
 Pursuing fair compensation can be challenging when you are also trying to recover your health and resume your normal life after a catastrophic injury.

-At Carr and Carr, we are here to help you with experienced legal counsel.
+At Carr & Carr, Attorneys at Law, we are here to help you with experienced legal counsel.
 Our Oklahoma car accident lawyers are dedicated to serving injury victims in the city and the surrounding area.
 We are ready to listen to your story, discuss your situation, and offer aggressive representation that gets results.
-To schedule a free consultation with our personal injury lawyers in Tulsa, or our Oklahoma City personal injury lawyers, call 405-691-1600 or contact us online today.
+To schedule a free consultation with our personal injury lawyers in Tulsa, or our Oklahoma City personal injury lawyers.
+Call 405-691-1600 or contact us online today.
 We have offices in Tulsa and Oklahoma City to provide service for those injured in car accidents throughout Oklahoma.